dawithw-zz/cookbook/README.md

 -----------
 * Non-numerical input for command will terminate the program
 * Some commands won't allow multiple commands to be run on the same line (noted in User Documentation.)
-* Unit conversion may have problems in some cases
+* Unit conversion may have some problems